tonsky/tonsky.me/site/blog/unicode/index.md

 "i".toUpperCase(tr);    // => "İ"
 ```

-And that’s the main reason why there’s a `.toLowerCase` variant that accepts locale.
+So no, you can’t convert string to lowercase without knowing what language that string is written in.

+# I live in the US/UK, should I even care?

+english@2x.png

+- quotation marks `“` `”` `‘` `’`,
+- apostrophe `’`,
+- dashes `–` `—`,
+- different variations of spaces (figure, hair, non-breaking),
+- bullets `•` `■` `☞`,
+- currency symbols other than the `$` (kind of tells you who invented computers, doesn’t it?): `€` `¢` `£`,
+- mathematical signs—plus `+` and equals `=` are part of ASCII, but minus `−` and multiply `×` are not <span>¯\_(ツ)_/¯</span>,
+- various other signs `©` `™` `¶` `†` `§`.

+Hell, you can’t even spell `café`, `piñata`, or `naïve` without Unicode.
+So yes, we are all in it together, even Americans.

+Touché.

 # What are surrogate pairs?

 That goes back to Unicode v1.
-First version of Unicode was supposed to be fixed-width.
+The first version of Unicode was supposed to be fixed-width.
 16-bit fixed width, to be exact:

 unicode1@2x.png
 Version 1.0 of the Unicode Standard, October 1991

-They believed 65536 characterd would be enough for all human languages.
+They believed 65536 characters would be enough for all human languages.
 They were almost right!

-When they realized they need more codepoints, UCS-2 was already used in many systems.
+When they realized they needed more codepoints, UCS-2 was already used in many systems.
 16 bit, fixed-width, it only gives you 65536 characters.
 What can you do?

 Unicode decided to allocate some of these 65536 chars to encode higher codepoints, essentially converting fixed-width UCS-2 into variable-width UTF-16.

-Surrogate pair is two UTF-16 units used to encode single Unicode codepoint.
-For example, `D83D DCA9` (two 16-bit units) encode _one_ codepoint, `U+1F4A9`.
+A surrogate pair is two UTF-16 units used to encode a single Unicode codepoint.
+For example, `D83D DCA9` (two 16-bit units) encodes _one_ codepoint, `U+1F4A9`.

-Top 6 bits in surrogate pairs are used for mask, leaving 2×10 free bits to spare:
+The top 6 bits in surrogate pairs are used for the mask, leaving 2×10 free bits to spare:

 ```
    High Surrogate          Low Surrogate